Caerostris sexcuspidata: Description

 Caerostris species are greyish brown with horny or leathery protuberances on their carapace and abdomen, resembling bark.
 The carapace in the upper cephalic region has a transversal row of four conical protuberances.
 The abdomen is round oval and the dorsal plane varies in shape.
 The legs are provided with rows of long setae that fit snugly around the body when resting.

 The dorsal surface is cryptically coloured with horny projections which aid in camouflage; legs are drably coloured seen from above and clearly zebra-striped when viewed from beneath.
 The common bark spider is the most widespread of the bark spiders found in Southern Africa and shows considerable variation in abdomen shape.
 The abdomen protrudes over the carapace, while the eight small eyes are located on a tubercle at the front of the carapace.

 Conservation

 Caerostris sexcuspidata is listed as Least Concern by the South African National Biodiversity Institute due to its wide geographical distribution.
 The species is protected in more than 20 protected areas.

 Taxonomy

-The species was originally described by Fabricius in 1793 as Aranea sexcuspidata.
+The species was originally described by Johan Christian Fabricius in 1793 as Aranea sexcuspidata.
 It was revised by Grasshoff in 1984, who synonymized numerous species.